-- Large pores are pores that are more visible to the naked eye.
+- Large pores are those that are more visible to the naked eye.

-- Pore size is often genetic, but factors such as sebum secretion and skin elasticity may make pores appear larger.
+- Pore size is often genetic, but factors such as sebum secretion and skin elasticity may make them larger.

 - Dermatological treatments such as laser therapy, deep peels and prescription-strength retinoids are also available.

-- Prevent large pores by keeping your skin hydrated and clean, and ensuring the products you use are suitable for your skin type.
+- Prevent large pores from developing by keeping your skin clean and hydrated, and ensuring the products you use are suitable for your skin type.

 Pores are small openings on the skin that sweat and sebum pass through to reach the skin’s surface.
-Enlarged pores are those which are more clearly visible to the naked eye and appear dilated.
+Enlarged pores are those which appear dilated are clearly visible to the naked eye.

 Pore size is primarily genetic but overproduction of sebum, or oil, can also lead to visibly enlarged pores due to oil combining with skin debris, which causes clogging.

 Skin aging and low skin elasticity may also make pores appear enlarged.
-Large pores may be present with other skin concerns such as blackheads, because they are more easily impacted by the accumulation of skin debris.
+They may be present with other skin concerns such as blackheads, because they are more easily impacted by the accumulation of skin debris.